 Saxenda has a longer half-life in the body

-Since GLP-1 usually has a half-life of 2 minutes (this means that it is naturally broken down within 2 minutes), Saxenda tweaked the naturally-occurring GLP-1 substance and changed one amino acid in the sequence so that it has a half-life of 13.5 hours!
+GLP-1 is usually broken down in 2 minutes, but Saxenda is broken down in 13.5 hours.
 Hence, the reason why Saxenda is 97% similar to GLP-1.
 This means that the appetite suppressing effects can last for much longer when a person is taking Saxenda.

 Saxenda skips the stomach acid